yang0369/text_recognition/README.md

 >  ┃ ┣ 📂output
 >  ```

-Here we have 26 images stored in the input folder, among which 25 images have their labels in the output folder, and 1 image ("input100.jpg") will be treated as test data for prediction of its content.
+Here we have 26 images stored in the input folder, among which 25 images have their labels in the output folder, and 1 image ("input100.jpg") will be treated as test data.
+The task is to predict the content in the image using model or algorithm.